 Feed the Birds - in the courtyard outside our apartment building

-Thought it looked like a good idea but was unwilling to go outside, so I chose the air conditioning unit a hand's reach outside the kitchen window.
+Thought it looked like a good idea but was unwilling to go outside,

 A "Could-Have-Been-Better-Could-